Baikal BK-G28 vs Baikal BK-N70

 Verdict

-Based on our multi-factor analysis, the Baikal BK-G28 wins on 2 of 3 factors (efficiency, hashrate).
-The Baikal BK-N70 holds the edge in power consumption.
+Run the numbers across every spec and the Baikal BK-G28 edges it: 2 of 3 factors go its way (efficiency, hashrate).
+The standout gap is 19999900% more hashrate (0.0 vs 0.0 TH/s) in the Baikal BK-G28's favour.
+That said, the Baikal BK-N70 isn't beaten everywhere — it still wins power consumption.
 Review the detailed specs and profitability calculations above to determine which miner best fits your specific setup.

 Best For...